DK-Nguyen/pytorch-sepconv/README.md

                         [--image_extension IMAGE_EXTENSION]

 optional arguments:
-    --test_dir TEST_DIR         path to directory that contains input images folders --output_dir                path to the directory that contains output images --weight_path WEIGHT_PATH   path to the pretrained-weight
+    --test_dir TEST_DIR         path to directory that contains the input images folders --output_dir                path to the directory that contains the output images --weight_path WEIGHT_PATH   path to the pretrained-weight
     --num_output NUM_OUTPUT     the number of desired interpolated images --image_extension           the extension of the images in the input folder (default: '.png')